CAMB 422 (BIOL 422) Human Genetics and Genomics

 Directors: Drs.
 Stephen Liebhaber, & Douglas Epstein

 An advanced seminar course emphasizing the molecular biology and molecular genetics of gene expression in eukaryotes.
 Based on the current literature, the presentations and discussions will familiarize the student with present day technology and developing principles.
 Offered fall semester.
 Back to top

 CAMB 609: (IMUN 609): Vaccines and Immune Therapeutics

 Prerequisites: Biology, biochemistry, or immunology courses at the advanced college level

-Vaccination is the most successful medical technological intervention.
+Vaccination is perhaps the most successful medical technological intervention.
 The goal of this course is to expand on students' general understanding of the immune system and to focus this understanding towards the application of vaccination and immune therapies for the 21 century.
 Furthermore, the course will give the student a sense of how these principles are applied to vaccine and immune therapeutic development.
 The course covers basic science as well as the clinical, regulatory, ethical, and political issues and implications of modern vaccines and world health.